When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Experiments

-For EGM (optimal), we set the hyperparameters using Corollary~\ref{cor:optim-params-simp}.
-For GD (theory) and EG (theory), we set the hyperparameters using Theorem~\ref{thm:gd-eg-rates}.
-For GDM (grid search), as Theorem~\ref{thm:gdm-rate} does not give a specific form for hyperparater setup, we perform grid search of $h^{\text{GDM}}$ and $m^{\text{GDM}}$, and choose the best performing ones.
+For MEG (optimal), we set the hyperparameters using Theorem~\ref{thm:optim-params}.
+For GD (theory) and EG (theory), we set the hyperparameters using Theorem~\ref{thm:gd-eg-rates}, both for the exact and the inexact settings.
+For GDM (grid search), we perform a grid search of $h^{\text{GDM}}$ and $m^{\text{GDM}}$, and choose the best-performing ones, as Theorem~\ref{thm:gdm-rate} does not give a specific form for hyperparameter setup.
 Specifically, we consider $0.005 \leq h^{\text{GDM}} \leq 0.015$ with $10^{-3}$ increment, and $0.01 \leq m^{\text{GDM}} \leq 0.99$ with $10^{-2}$ increment.
-Further, as Theorem~\ref{thm:gd-eg-rates} might be conservative, we perform grid searches for GD and EG as well.
+In addition, as Theorem~\ref{thm:gd-eg-rates} might be conservative, we conduct grid searches for GD and EG as well.
 For GD (grid search), we use the same setup as $h^{\text{GDM}}$.
 For EG (grid search), we use $0.001 \leq h^{\text{EG}} \leq 0.05$ with $10^{-4}$ increment.

 There are several remarks to make.
-First, EGM (optimal) with the hyperparameters obtained in Corollary~\ref{cor:optim-params-simp} indeed exhibit orders of magnitude faster rate of convergence, even compared to other methods with grid-search hyperparameter tuning, corroborating our theoretical findings in Section~\ref{sec:conv-rate}.
-Second, while EG (theory) is slower than GD (theory), confirming Remark~\ref{rmk:gd-eg-rate}, GD (grid search) can be tuned to converge faster via grid search.
-Third, even though the best performance of GDM (grid search) is obtained through grid search, one can see the GD (grid search) obtains slightly faster convergence rate than GDM (grid search), confirming Remark~\ref{rmk:gdm-no-acceleration}.
+First, although the third plot in Figure~\ref{fig:experiment} does not exactly follow the spectrum model in \eqref{eq:eigen-model}, MEG still works well with the optimal hyperparameters from Theorem~\ref{thm:optim-params}.
+As expected, MEG (optimal) required more iterations in the inexact case compared to the exact case.
+Second, compared to other algorithms, MEG (optimal) indeed exhibits a significantly faster rate of convergence, even when compared to other methods that use grid-search hyperparameter tuning, supporting our theoretical findings in Section~\ref{sec:conv-rate}.
+Third, while EG (theory) is slower than GD (theory), which confirms Corrolary~\ref{cor:gd-eg-rates}, EG (grid search) can be tuned to converge faster via grid search.
+Lastly, even though the best performance of GDM (grid search) is obtained through grid search, one can see the GD (grid search) obtains a slightly faster convergence rate than GDM (grid search), confirming Corollay~\ref{cor:gdm-no-acceleration}.

-\section{CONCLUSION}

-In this work, we focused on finding a stationary point of games.
-Via polynomial-based analysis, we showed the extragradient with momentum converges in three different modes of eigenvalue structure of the game Jacobian, depending on the hyperparameters.
-Then, we focused on a more specific problem class, where the eigenvalues of the game Jacobian are distributed in the complex plane with a cross-shape.
-For this problem class, we obtained the optimal hyperparameters for the momentum extragradient method, which enjoys an accelerated linear asymptotic convergence rate.
-We compared the obtained rates of the momentum extragradient method with other first order methods, and showed that the considered methods do not achieve the accelerated convergence rate.
+\section{Conclusion}